-We love to talk about the blessings and virtues that a good deed is suppose to bring us however what we fail to acknowledge are the consequences if that deed is not accomplished in the prescribed way.
+We love to talk about the blessings and virtues that a good deed is supposed to bring us however what we fail to acknowledge are the consequences if that deed is not accomplished in a prescribed way.
 Islam provides perspective from both sides of a picture.
 It either gives virtue of the deed well done or it ensures punishment if it’s left unfinished.

 In the holy month of Ramadan, almost every Muslim makes sure that they achieve as much blessings as they can so that this month goes fulfilled.
 However, there those people as well who do not fast in Ramadan even though they’re hale and hearty.
 The question arises that what punishments are fixed for those who do not fast in this holy month, without any valid excuse?